-159. The barriers to entry into the market for 15gm tubes of generic Desonide 0.05% cream included high manufacturing costs as well as certain regulatory and intellectual property barriers.

-160. Lack of Substitutes.
+- 162. The barriers to entry into the market for 15gm tubes of generic Desonide 0.05% cream included high manufacturing costs as well as certain regulatory and intellectual property barriers. - 163.
+Lack of Substitutes.
 The presence of alternative products that can easily be substituted for a given product serves to undermine anti-competitive behavior.
 Conversely, the absence of available substitutes increases the susceptibility of a market to anti-competitive behavior because consumers have no alternative but to purchase the product, notwithstanding any price increases.
 In the context of prescription drugs, a pharmacist presented with a prescription for a given drug can only substitute another drug if that drug has an "AB" rating.
 Only generic and brand-name versions of a drug are AB-rated to one another.
-Therefore, a pharmacist can only fill a prescription for a given dosage are AB-rated to one another.
-Therefore, a pharmacist can only fill a prescription for Desonide with the brand-name version or one of the AB-rated generic versions.

-161. High Degree of Interchangeability.
-A standardized, commodity-like product with a high degree of interchangeability between the goods of the participants in an anticompetitive conspiracy also increases the susceptibility of a given market to anti-competitive conduct.
+Therefore, a pharmacist can only fill a prescription for a given drug with the brand-name version or one of the AB-rated generic versions and cannot substitute another drug.
+Only generic Desonide and brand-name Desonide for a given dosage are AB-rated to one another.
+Therefore, a pharmacist can only fill a prescription for Desonide with the brand-name version or one of the AB-rated generic versions. - High Degree of Interchangeability.
+A standardized, commodity-like product with a high degree of interchangeability between the goods of the participants in an anti-competitive conspiracy also increases the susceptibility of a given market to anti-competitive conduct.
 By their very nature, all generic versions of a given drug are interchangeable, as every generic version of a drug must be bioequivalent to the original, brand-name drug.
 Generic Desonide is no exception.
 The FDA approved versions of generic Desonide 0.05% cream in 15gm tubes manufactured by the Co-Conspirators Perrigo, Allergan, and Taro each has an "AB"

-Case 2:19-cv-06560 Document 1 Filed 02/22/19 Page 66 of 134 PageID: 66 rating.
+rating.
 Thus, pharmacists are able to substitute one manufacturer's generic version of Desonide for another.

-162. Absence of Competitive Sellers.
+Absence of Competitive Sellers.
 The presence of firms that manufacture the same product but are not part of the anti-competitive conspiracy-also called fringe sellers-can erode the conspirators' market share by offering the product at lower, more competitive prices.
 This reduces the conspirators' revenue and makes it more difficult to sustain the conspiracy.
 By contrast, the absence of fringe sellers can increase the susceptibility of a given market to anti-competitive conduct.
 In the case of 15gm tubes of generic Desonide 0.05% cream, there were no other market participants who could take market share from Perrigo and Co-Conspirators Taro and Allergan.
 The complete dominance of Perrigo and the Co-Conspirators facilitated their ability to raise prices without losing market share to the non-conspirators.
 Moreover, following the dramatic price increases in mid-2013, discussed above, neither Perrigo nor the Co-Conspirators were willing to meaningfully undercut prices to gain market share, thereby further demonstrating the absence of a competitive market.